Rebekah Josefy '13 April 9, 2015 9:00 AM updated: May 12, 2017 5:05 PM

 The Email Murder by Mark S. Wellington (Mark W. Swarthout '80)

 "When a classmate from law school ends up on the wrong side of a murder investigation, Mike and his partners go to work to help find out what really happened.
 Mike Blackwood lives and works in the Detroit Metropolitan area at some point in the near future.
 He makes his primary living working disaster recovery for computer technology.
 He is also a lawyer and a licensed Private Investigator and gets drawn into various mysteries on a regular basis.
-Set into real locations in Detroit and its suburbs."
-2012, CreateSpace Independent Publishing Platform.
-Amazon.
+Set

 The Soul Mender, Book One of The Soul Mender Trilogy by R.S.
 Dabney (Robyn S. Dabney Gold '10)